Cat Bite and Scratches Injury Lawsuit

-Put simply, the owner has a duty of care to prevent their cat from attacking other people, but it's often difficult to prove the owner actually knew their cat was dangerous.
+Put simply, the owner has a duty of care to prevent their cat from attacking other people, but it's often difficult to prove the owner knew their cat was dangerous.

-If you are the victim of a cat bite or scratch injury, it might be possible to obtain testimony from a neighbor or someone else who were a witness to the cat's past behavior.
+If you are the victim of a cat bite or scratch injury, it might be possible to obtain testimony from a neighbor or someone else who was a witness to the cat's past behavior.

 Further, since the state requires doctors and medical professionals to report cat bites, it might be possible to show a previous cat bite that would make your case much stronger.